Underground: The Julian Assange Story: Cast

+Production

+Background

+The film draws its title from Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier, a 1997 book by Suelette Dreyfus, researched by Julian Assange, but the film bears little relation to the book itself, which catalogues the exploits of a group of Australian, American, and British hackers during the 1980s and early 1990s, among them Assange himself.

+The film was not approved by Julian Assange, Wikileaks, nor any other member of the Assange family, and there was no collaboration with the Assanges or Wikileaks during the making of the film.
+However, Julian Assange subsequently had "a very favourable response to the movie".

+Filming and crew

+Filmed in and around Melbourne, the film was written and directed by Robert Connolly and produced by Matchbox Pictures' Helen Bowden, with Tony Ayres and Rick Maier serving as executive producers.

+Music

+The soundtrack was composed by Australian composer and sound engineer François Tétaz.

 Broadcast and reception

+The film premiered at the 2012 Toronto International Film Festival (TIFF) in September 2012.

-1.34 million viewers watched the Australian television premiere on 7 October 2012.
+Around 1.34 million viewers watched the Australian television premiere on 7 October 2012.
 It was also the top trending topic in Australia on Twitter during the broadcast.

-The film was re-broadcast by Channel 10 on 27 June 2024, a day following Julian Assange's return to Australia after striking a plea bargain with the US.
+The film was re-broadcast by Channel 10 on 27 June 2024, a day following Assange's return to Australia after striking a plea bargain with the US.

 Critical reception

 The film received mixed reviews from critics.
-Ahead of the premiere at the 2012 Toronto International Film Festival, Daniel Janvier of Toronto Film Scene wrote "This film is deeply frustrating watch.
+Ahead of the premiere at TIFF, Daniel Janvier of Toronto Film Scene wrote "This film is deeply frustrating watch.
 It takes the approach of many biopics – cramming in as much information as possible ...
-If this were a televised miniseries, with multiple installments to cover everything it wants to perhaps it would be better served."
+If this were a televised miniseries, with multiple installments to cover everything it wants to perhaps it would be better served".
+Also at TIFF, Kevin Jagernauth of The Playlist wrote: "There are many ways in which the story of Julian Assange can be sensationalized... but as one of the first major productions out of the gate, Connolly and his cast do it right...
+Underground entertainingly and informatively captures a teenager at the cusp of historical, technological and journalistic revolution, and reveals how it shaped him into the man he has since become".

 Australian critics were more positive.
 David Knox of TV Tonight described it as "a terrific yarn that elevates Assange as a journalistic warrior, and Alex Williams as a new star".
 Karl Quinn writing in The Age concluded the film was "A considered yet gripping look at the crucible in which Julian Assange was formed and, arguably, deformed.
 Brilliant."

 The telefeature has received two nominations at the 2nd AACTA Awards (Australian Academy of Cinema and Television Arts), including Best Telefeature, Mini Series or Short Run Series and Best Guest or Supporting Actress in a Television Drama for Laura Wheelwright.